-Of the two species of rare plants listed as occurring in similar habitats in Oak Bluffs, only one of those rare plants is present at the preserve.
+The general locations of rare plants are shown on the Rare Plants Map.
+Of the two species of rare plants listed as occurring in similar habitats in Oak Bluffs, only is present at the preserve.
 This plant occurs in the dry, sandy soils occurring on the eastern edge of the old field.
-It co-exists with little bluestem, purple love grass, beach pinweed, bead grass, and little ladies'
+It co-exists with little bluestem, purple love grass, beach pinweed, bead grass, and little ladies' tresses.

-tresses.
 This species is also found at nearby Trade Wind Fields Preserve and at the Felix Neck Wildlife Sanctuary.
-Although not at Pecoy Point, another rare plant is present in the dry, open grasslands of the nearby Trade Wind Fields Preserve and at the Felix Neck Wildlife Sanctuary.
+Although not at Pecoy Point, is present in the dry, open grasslands of the nearby Trade Wind Fields Preserve and at the Felix Neck Wildlife Sanctuary.
 Suitable habitat is present here for this plant, but none were observed.